In Red

 You’re tired.
 Go home, Annabeth.

 A trellis arch with Rose Garden engraved on the top stood to her left.
-A small patch of shrubbery separating the bike and pedestrian path, the Elliot Bay Trail Rose Garden was one of several rather random attractions along the water.
+A small patch of shrubbery separating the bike and pedestrian path, the Elliot Bay Trail Rose Garden was one of several random attractions along the route.
 Thick brambles of vines wrapped around the arch’s metal cylinders, climbing upwards.
 She walked through the arch.
 Low cut rose bushes lined either side of a short brick walkway.

-This would feel like a tiny secret garden if you couldn’t see clear over the hedges.
+Would feel like a tiny secret garden if you couldn’t see clear over the hedges.

 “Phone call from: unknown number.
 Answer it?”